RovxBot/Intune-ConfigAsCode/README.md

 ## 👋 Introduction

-This project aims to simplify the management of device compliance policies and Windows configuration profiles in Microsoft Intune using GitHub Actions.
-By using automation, you can ensure that your devices meet the specified compliance requirements and have the necessary configuration profiles without manual intervention.
+This project aims to simplify the management of device profiles in Microsoft Intune using GitHub Actions.
+By using automation, and DevOps practices.

+In the long term I hope I can get this project to a point that it can be used to jumpstart a fresh enviroment to the point it can start being used.
+Obviously there is an incredible amount of configuration that goes into most Intune enviroments, but my hope is that this repo can give organisations the boost that it needs to enter into the world of cloud management.

 ## 🚀 Getting Started